FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: FinToolBench

 To make the heterogeneous tool ecosystem amenable to retrieval, planning, and evaluation, we normalize each tool into a unified manifest schema.
 Each tool manifest includes: (i) a stable identifier, (ii) a short description, (iii) a machine-readable signature with canonicalized parameter names and types.
 Normalization reduces avoidable agent errors: date and time fields follow consistent formats, common identifiers (\textit{e.g.}, tickers) document explicit market conventions, and output schemas are aligned across sources.

-\paragraph{Tool traces.} During the evaluation process, \bench{} enforces rigorous logging to ensure transparency and reproducibility.
-Every tool invocation initiated by the agent is captured as a structured execution trace, which constitutes the atomic unit of auditing, error diagnosis, and compliance evaluation.
-As detailed in Table~\ref{tab:trace_schema}, each record preserves the chronological context through a sequential \texttt{step} index, allowing for the reconstruction of the agent's reasoning chain in multi-turn workflows.
-The schema also captures the specific \texttt{tool\_name} and the exact JSON-formatted \texttt{parameters} generated by the model, which are critical for detecting hallucinated or malformed inputs.
-Furthermore, both the raw \texttt{output} and execution \texttt{error} states are logged to differentiate between model reasoning errors and system-level failures such as API rejections.
+\paragraph{Tool traces.} Every tool invocation is captured as a structured execution trace, the atomic unit of auditing, error diagnosis, and compliance evaluation.
+Each record preserves step index, \texttt{tool\_name}, JSON arguments, raw output, and execution error, enabling reconstruction of the agent's reasoning chain and separation of model reasoning errors from system-level failures.
+The full schema is given in Appendix~\ref{sec:trace_schema}.